- What is Supply Chain Day?

 You organise your own event on Supply Chain Day.
-If you need advice as to which type of event might be most suitable for your needs, please feel free to contact us; we will be happy to give you some advice.
+If you need advice on what kind of engagement might be suitable for you, please feel free to contact us; we would be happy to give you some advice.

 There are several ways in which your event can be publicised.

-1. As the initiator of this day of action and operator of this website, BVL conducts central press and marketing activities for Supply Chain Day and for this website.
-Moreover, this website is well-placed in the rankings of the search engines and therefore easy to find.
-Our press and marketing activities target not only the special-interest media but also all the regional and national daily newspapers in Germany.
+- 1. The communication agencies as coordinators of the day of action and operators of this website do higher-level press work and marketing for the Supply Chain Day and for this website.
+Moreover, this website is well-positioned in the rankings of the search engines and therefore easy to find.
+Besides trade media, all regional and national daily newspapers in Germany are addressed.

 How can I manage the registrations and information for my event?

 When registering your event on this website, you specify access data that you can use at a later date to log in so that you can manage and edit the information on your event.
 During the registration process, you can stipulate a maximum number of participants.
 You can also see how many people have registered for your event.
-In addition, you will receive an e-mail sent to the address you specified during registration for every registra-tion or cancellation.
-Please note that, for legal reasons, BVL has no way of saving or ac-cessing the data of participants.
-All registrations, cancellations and inquiries of participants will be sent solely to the e-mail address specified by you.
+In addition, you will receive an e-mail sent to the address you specified during registration for every registration or cancellation.

 The registration form gives you the option of requesting date of birth and ID details of your participants when they register for the event.
 You can select this special function when registering your event.
 Participants will then only be able to register for your event if they enter the required details.